RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 ### <i class="fa fa-pencil"></i> Edit page title

-To change a 7 Cups page's title, go to the page and press the star icon in the toolbar.
+Page titles at 7 Cups are inconsistent.
+At 7 Cups the text of a link, the title of the page it links to, and the main heading on that page might all be different.
+Smart Links generally uses the page title, but it can sometimes be useful to change the title.

+To change a 7 Cups page's title, go to the page and press the pencil icon in the toolbar.
 Smart Links might eventually forget the new title, unless the page is pinned to the menu.

 ### <i class="fa fa-plus"></i> Add a link